$172.00 - $4,678.00

 Simultaneous co-delivery of Ginsenoside Rg3 and imiquimod from PLGA nanoparticles for effective breast cancer immunotherapy.

-In IScience on 16 May 2025 by Hu, C., Nong, S., et al.
+In iScience on 16 May 2025 by Hu, C., Nong, S., et al.

 Breast cancer is a fatal malignancy facing human health, with most patients experiencing recurrence and resistance to chemotherapy.
 The immunosuppressive tumor microenvironment (TME) greatly limits the actual outcome of immunotherapy.
 This study aimed to develop a modality of theranostics nanoparticles for breast cancer based on a near-infrared light-triggered nanoparticle for the targeted delivery of ginsenoside Rg3 and immune adjuvants imiquimod (R837) for effective breast cancer immunotherapy.
 Folate-receptor (FA) targeting IR780-R837/ginsenoside Rg3-perfluorohexane (PFH) @ polyethylene glycol (PEG)-poly (lactide-co-glycolic acid) (PLGA) nanoparticles (FA-NPs) can be activated by near-infrared laser irradiation in tumors, which leads to rapid release of ginsenoside Rg3 and R837 in the regions with high expression of folate receptors and glucose transporter 1 (GLUT1).
 Meanwhile, the nanoparticles can be used as dual-mode contrast agents for photoacoustic and ultrasound imaging.
-This strategy provides a strong immune memory effect, which can prevent tumor recurrence after eliminating the initial tumor. Ā© 2025 The Author(s).
+This strategy provides a strong immune memory effect, which can prevent tumor recurrence after eliminating the initial tumor.

 • Cancer Research